 Military Discharge Review Board (DRB)

-Each branch has a Discharge Review Board which reviews discharge upgrade requests (the Navy runs the Discharge Review Board for both the Navy and the USMC).
-The DRB consists of a five member board consisting of a legal advisor, medical advisor, personnel advisor, senior NCO, and a senior officer.
+The DRB consists of a five-member board consisting of a legal advisor, medical advisor, personnel advisor, senior NCO, and a senior officer.
 They can review almost any discharge, with the exception of a discharge or dismissal by sentence of a general court-martial.
 You can read more about the law governing Discharge Review Boards here: Title 10, United States Code, Section 1553.

 When you fill out your DD Form 293 (discharge upgrade request form), you will have the option to present your case at the DRB in Washington D.C, in front of a traveling DRB, or have a records review board without presenting your case in person.
 If you have the means, it is almost always recommended that you have legal representation present your case in person.
-Regardless of which method you choose, it’s important to understand there are no guarantees, and discharge upgrade request approvals are rare.
+Regardless of which method you choose, it’s important to understand there are no guarantees, and discharge upgrade request approvals are not common.